Ax11-Labs/LP-Accounting-DPAMM-CPAMM/README.md

 Define your file path in `./test/tLpCPAMM.py` and `./test/tLpDPAMM.py` by changing the value in this line: `sys.path.insert(0,'/DEFINE-YOUR-PATH-HERE/LP-Accounting-DPAMM-CPAMM/src') # add your path`

 Run the following command in terminal:
-`python3 ./test/tLpCPAMM.py`
+`python3 ./test/tLpCPAMM.py && python3 ./test/tLpDPAMM.py`

-Adjust the value within the `./src/tCPAMM.py` and `./src/tDPAMM.py` as you like for more experiments.
+For your own experiments, adjust the value within the `./test/tLpCPAMM.py` and `./test/tLpDPAMM.py`.

 ## Use and Contribution